camilitis/spotify-color/README.md

 # Your Spotify Pantone color
 - Log in with spotify
-- Get most played songs of the week/month/all time
+- Get most played songs with Spotify API
-- Get album covers of it
+- Get album covers of those songs
-- Scan color of each album cover
+- Scan color of each album cover with color-thief-react
-- Get a combination of all album convers combine
+- Get an average color of those album covers with bencevans/color-array-average
-- Post it as PantoneColor
+- Get final color as Pantene color
+- Convert div to canvas with html2canvas
+- Download with downloadjs